Top 10 Best Sites

 Twitter Handle: @AskMen

-The best advice comes from those who know what they’re talking about, and eHarmony fits the bill. eHarmony’s advice page has a little bit of everything: listicles, guest posts and general advice abounds.
+The best advice comes from those who know what they’re talking about, and eharmony fits the bill.
+Honestly, eharmony’s advice page has a little bit of everything: listicles, guest posts and general advice abounds.
 Since its launch in 2000, eharmony has created over 2 million love connections, and it continues to impress us with its psychology-driven insights into the human heart.

 Based in Australia but with contributors based around the world, D’Marge sells itself as “the thinking man’s style blog.”
 It believes in this image of itself that dating columns are categorized as vices.
 The articles are solid, though, and the dash of humor occasionally thrown in breaks up the monotony of most self-improvement works.